-Craftsmen make the top surface of Kamancheh’s resonating box by goat or deer skin.
+Craftsmen make the top surface of Kamancheh’s resonating box by goat or deerskin.
 Certainly, different skins produce different sounds.
 In fact, the art of crafting and playing with Kamancheh is best demonstrated when all such details are observed and put in practice.

-Bridge is a small but strong piece attached to the top of the skin.
+The bridge is a small but strong piece attached to the top of the skin.
 It has a rectangular cuboid shape with top groves creating equal distance for the strings in an oblique way.
 This makes the first string shorter and the last one longer than others.

-Headstock is attached to the top of the Kamancheh’s neck.
+The headstock is attached to the top of the Kamancheh’s neck.
 It lengthens the neck of the instrument and provides a space for the tuning pegs to be installed there.

-Nut is a narrow grooved object installed between headstock and neck.
+The nut is a narrow grooved object installed between headstock and neck.
 Kamancheh strings are laid inside these grooves to be tied to the pegs.

-Tailpiece is installed at the farthest part of the resonating box.
+The tailpiece is installed at the farthest part of the resonating box.
 It’s made of wood or metal to fix the lower end of the strings to the instrument.

 Strings are the next important part of Kamancheh.
 In some old instruments, there were only two strings on the necks, which are three in some of modern Kamanchehs crafted these days.
 They are fixed at the top of the neck and extended all the way to the upper surface of the box.